bhjortsberg/tsdump/readme.md

 - -p without pid should print a list of pids in transport stream
 - Display config to store what should be printed (for -x -xx, -p, -j and -i)
-- -x and -xx or -X that prints extra information, the adaption field and the pes-header.
+- -x and -xx or -X that prints extra information, the adaptation field and the pes-header.
 And -xx (or -X) prints the payload in hex.
 - -j dump I-frame as jpeg image
 - -s for summary or statistics that prints number of packets and a list of pids.
 - Or a hide statistics if statistics is to be printed always.